‹ Back to Insights

 The truth is, if we do away with fasteners and swap in adhesive bonding, we’ll make better products and dramatically simplify manufacturing.

-With adhesive bonding, product designers can disguise how a product is assembled because the joints are extremely low profile (as opposed to bulky, obvious fasteners), and products can look like a unitary structure as opposed to parts that were stuck together.
+With adhesive bonding, product designers can disguise how a product is assembled because the adhesive joints have a shallow profile (as opposed to bulky, obvious fasteners), and products can look like a unitary structure instead of parts that are stuck together.
 This means products will look cleaner and sleeker, which appeals to modern consumers.

 Designers are also freed up to let their creativity flourish.
-Adhesive bonding is possible to use with a wide variety of materials that mechanical fasteners make difficult due to the additional weight and structural concerns we discussed previously.
-The more materials at the disposal of designers, the more innovative the products can be.
-Removing constraints on design is what pushes industries ahead.
+With adhesive bonding, it is possible to use a wide variety of dissimilar materials that mechanical fasteners make difficult due to the additional weight and structural concerns we discussed previously.
+The more materials at designers' disposal, the more innovative the products can be.
+Removing design constraints pushes industries ahead and gives companies a competitive advantage.

-Similarly, using more polymers and advanced materials allows for more organic, flowing designs with fewer visible joints.
-When joints can be super thin and small, it enables products to be thinner, smaller, and lighter, which often means higher performance.
-For example, as vehicles get lighter due to the use of adhesive bonding, they become more fuel efficient and have fewer parts that wear down and require replacements.
+Similarly, using more polymers and advanced materials like composites allows for more organic, flowing designs with fewer visible joints.
+Using different types of adhesives, adhesive joints can be super thin and small, enabling products to be thinner, smaller, and lighter, which often means higher performance.
+For example, as vehicles become more lightweight due to adhesive bonding, they become more fuel-efficient and have fewer parts that wear down and require replacements.

-When you use a good adhesive bond, the bond stresses are distributed over a large area as opposed to the highly concentrated stress of a mechanical fastener.
+When you achieve a good adhesive bond, the bond stresses are more evenly distributed over a large area as opposed to the highly concentrated stress of a mechanical fastener.
 This offers the entire assembly a higher degree of strength and reliability.

 Less stress overall means less scrap and lower costs.